AdaCore/spark2014/docs/lrm/source/packages.rst

    * in its Refined_State aspect, denote each declaration associated with such a Part_Of indicator as a ``constituent`` exclusively of the encapsulating state abstraction.

-   [The units that need to be with'd are known from the ``limited_with_clauses`` on its specification and from this it is known which declarations have a Part_Of indicator for an encapsulating state abstraction.]
+   [The state abstractions with a Part_Of indicator, the unit in which they have been declared and their encapsulating state have been noted as described previously and these records are used to check this rule.]

 #.
 If both a state abstraction and one or more of its ``constituents`` are
    visible in a private package specification or in the package specification of